schienstockd/cecelia-doc/docs/source/docker_installation.rst

 1. Install the latest `Docker <https://www.docker.com/>`_ version.

   .. tip::
     For Windows, Docker uses `WSL 2` (`Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/about>`_).
 By default all containers will be stored on `C:` drive.
-To change the location, you must execute the following commands in `Command prompt` as outlined in this `Stack Overflow <https://stackoverflow.com/a/63752264>`_ post:
+If you do not want to use this location, you must execute the following commands in `Command prompt` as outlined in this `Stack Overflow <https://stackoverflow.com/a/63752264>`_ post to change the location:

     Make sure that `Docker Desktop` is shut down.